-To model dead load only, long term properties are used but omitting the stiffness of the slab and end diaphragms.
+To model dead load only, long term properties are used but omitting the stiffness of the slab and end diaphragms (because they are wet concrete with no stiffness).
 Two properties will be required.

-Wet Slab material
+Wet slab material

 - In the Treeview right-click on the Long term properties attribute and select Edit... from the context menu. - For the Slab row ensure that Stiffness is unchecked and Mass is checked. - For the Girder row ensure that Stiffness is checked and Mass is checked.